-Tort law is the area of law that allows people who have been injured to seek financial compensation to pay for their medical bills, lost wages, and pain and suffering.
-It is an integral part of the law, and it allows people to hold their injurers accountable for their carelessness and negligence.
+Tort law allows people who have been injured to seek financial compensation to pay for their medical bills, lost wages, and pain and suffering.
+It is integral to the law, allowing people to hold their injurers accountable for their carelessness and negligence.

-If you have been injured in an accident, you will have to prove that a tort is present in order to get the money you need.
-Torts are made up of four individual elements, all of which must be in place for a tort to exist.
+If you have been injured in an accident, you must prove that a tort is present to get the money you need.
+Torts comprise four elements, all of which must be in place for a tort to exist.
 The Oklahoma personal injury attorneys of the Abel Law Firm may be able to help you with your personal injury needs.
 Contact us today by calling (405) 239-7046.

 The Four Elements

 Torts are made up of four elements.
-In order to win a personal injury case, all four of these elements must be in place:
+To win a personal injury case, all four of these elements must be in place:

-- The presence of a duty.
-We all have a duty to take steps to prevent injury from occurring to other people.
+- The presence of duty.
+We all have to take steps to prevent injury from occurring to other people.

 - An injury.
 You were injured.